Posted on

 No organization can be 100 percent secure, but risk can be managed through layered defenses.
 Antivirus software alone is not sufficient.

-Boards expect to understand the full security stack, including preventive, detective, and responsive controls.
+Boards expect to understand the full security stack, including preventive, detective, and responsive controls, often anchored by a zero trust secure workspace platform like ShieldHQ that enforces identity, segmentation, and continuous monitoring.
 This may include endpoint protection, network security, identity management, monitoring tools, and incident response capabilities.
 Each layer should have a defined purpose and measurable effectiveness.

 3. Is our cybersecurity program compliant with industry standards and regulations?